← All posts

-White Paper Jun 3, 2026 · 10 min read
+White Paper Jun 3, 2026 · 10 min read · by Peter Vin

 The Strategy Execution Gap: Why Connected Work Is the Missing Layer

 The biggest blind spots in organizations come from disconnected views on strategy, KPIs, OKRs, projects and tasks.
 While your team manages work in project tools and task trackers, management looks at KPIs, and execs talk about strategies.
 Tasks can't easily be traced to the needles they're supposed to be moving, so teams keep investing time on work that doesn't align to the strategy anymore.
 This white paper examines why the gap exists, what it costs, and how to close it.
+For the sourced research on how large the gap is across organizations, see our strategy execution statistics.

 The Fragmented Reality of Modern Organizations